porsche-design-system/porsche-design-system/packages/components/src/components/headline/headline.example.md

 ## Custom tag hierarchy

-If a custom tag hierarchy is needed, **individual headline tags** can be set from `h1` to `h6` either by referencing the corresponding `tag` property or setting the HTML headline tags directly as slots.
+To provide more contextual HTML semantics you can either pass them with the `tag` property or directly inside a slot.

 <Playground :markup="customTagHierarchy" :config="config"></Playground>